HL7/davinci-crd/input/pagecontent/hooks.md

 * All markdown elements and all string elements that could potentially support free text (e.g. 'text', 'display', 'comment' and similar elements) are removed
 * Any elements that would be rendered empty due to the above removals are either removed, or if cardinality restrictions would prevent their removal, are populated solely with a [data absent reason]({{site.data.fhir.path}}extension-data-absent-reason.html) extension with a code of 'masked'

-CRD Clients **SHALL** determine whether a CRD Service will use the PHI or non-PHI version of the CRD interface at the time the CRD Service is configured to have access to their system.
+CRD Clients **SHALL** determine whether a CRD Server will use the PHI or non-PHI version of the CRD interface at the time the CRD Server is configured to have access to their system.
 In situations where PHI will never be required to perform Coverage Requirements Discovery, the redacted view **SHALL** be used.

 NOTES:
 * The non-PHI information exchanged is considered "de-identified, but potentially re-identifiable".
 As such, when retaining this information for audit purposes, access to the information **SHALL** be restricted and itself audited as would access to PHI log information.